timthepost/libsplinter/README.md

 - ⚙️ Embeddable and extendable; easy to build upon!
 - 🔎 Epoch-based semantics provides performant watches & easy pub/sub.

 Splinter is _entirely self-contained_; it has no external dependencies other than the GNU C library.
-The CLI uses [line noise](https://github.com/antirez/linenoise) to manage history, completion and suggestions, but it ships in the repo with Splinter.
+The CLI uses
+[line noise](https://github.com/antirez/linenoise) to manage history, completion and suggestions, but it ships in the repo with Splinter.

 ---

+## System Requirements:

+GNU/Linux hosting GCC 12.1 with glibc 2.35 or newer.
+Any fairly-recent distribution should work just fine; the author uses Debian.
+Windows users should use WSL.

+Work would be needed to "spoof" `memfd()` on MacOS with some sketchy/racey `unlink()` magic; if you want to attempt and maintain a port, I'm happy to have it!
+But, I have no plans to attempt it (nor a Mac to attempt it with).

+### Prerequisites:

+You'll need `build-essential`, or the equivalent of it for your distribution of choice.
+It installs the compiler, development headers, etc. No additional libraries are needed for a regular build.

+### Testing & Profiling:

+For testing, [Valgrind][7] is used to make sure no memory access violations occur, even under extreme circumstances.
+You can install it using your distro's package manager, along with the development headers which Splinter can use in its test harnesses for tighter integration.
+It's not required, but highly recommended, especially if you intend to make major modifications to the library.

 ## Quick Start: